giraud/reasonml-idea-plugin/website/docs/contributing/plugin-development.md

     ![Log Configuration](../../static/img/enable-logging.png)
  4. Debug logs should now be enabled for that logging category.
 To view the logs, run **Help > Show Log in Files**

- > Note: you can run `tail -f idea.log` from a terminal to following along with the log output.
+ > Note: you can run `tail -f idea.log` from a terminal to follow along with the log output.